prikhi/pencil/docs/source/devguide/tutorial/drawingpath.rst

 In the above example, Handle properties provide points that can be moved on the drawing canvas.
 Their values are changed upon the move and the behaviour code will be executed to re-generate the path's "D" value.

 You can notice that various commands are used in this example.
-Pencil supports to following SVG Path commands: M, L, l, C, c, S, s, Q, q, T, A and a.
+Pencil supports the following SVG Path commands: M, L, l, C, c, S, s, Q, q, T, A and a.

-In many other situations, paths may not rely solely on position of handles.
-For example, a triangle can also be drawn basing on a bounding box in the following example:
+In many other situations, paths may not rely solely on the position of handles.
+For example, a triangle can also be drawn based on a bounding box, as shown in the following example:

 .. code-block:: xml